 The Company does not have a formal whistleblower policy.
-The Company currently has three employee who all have contact details of the Board and the Company Secretary.
+All employee has contact details of the Board and the Company Secretary.
 If any employee has concerns, they can directly report to the Company Secretary or the independent director.

 ASX Corporate Governance Council's Recommendation (4th Edition) Recommendation 3.4: